-Student must contact a Career Navigator to process the drop.
 Eligibility for a drop is based on the last date of attendance as confirmed by the instructor.
 It's the student's responsibility to drop classes by the census date/drop deadline.
 If a student requests to drop after the census, a Career Navigator must confirm the last date of attendance with the instructor.

-Once a drop is processed, the Treasurer's Office coordinates a tuition and fees refund, minus costs for any course materials/kits.
+Once a drop is processed, the Treasurery coordinates a tuition and fees refund, minus costs for any course materials/kits.
 Drops don't appear on the student's transcript.